 Ljubljana has been a strategically vital crossroads of important trading routes that run through the town towards the Balkans (Croatia), Italy, Hungary and Austria.
 Among the goods that travel through and end up staying in Ljubljana is also wine.
 The excellent restaurants, wine cellars and wine bars offer Slovenia’s exquisite, high-end wines from all the main winegrowing regions of the country.
 And the world.

 We wouldn’t be true Slovenes if we didn’t present you with the wonderful option of wine tasting, ranking high on the best things to do in Ljubljana.
-Join an expert English-speaking sommelier and try a selection of Slovenia’s best wines, learn a host of interesting facts and take a peek into Slovenia’s deeply enrooted winemaking tradition.
-All-the-while enjoying the view of the pretty Ljubljanica River.
+Join an expert English-speaking sommelier and try a selection of Slovenia’s best wines, learn a host of interesting facts, and take a peek into Slovenia’s deeply enrooted winemaking tradition.
 Cheers!

 Do you like animals?
 Who doesn’t like animals, right?
 Every capital has a special place where a bunch of nature’s creatures can be observed at and even petted.
 Yes, it’s called a zoo.
 But not many capitals have such a super-duper zoo like Ljubljana.